-Figure 1: System Architecture
+Fig. 1.1 System Architecture

-An efficient click stream analysis requires both a robust parser for the web log data and an efficient sequence mining algorithm to analyze the cleaned data.
-In the next section, we propose an integrated solution to analyze the web log data.
+section, we propose an integrated solution to analyze the web log data.
 First web log data is parsed efficiently and stored in a data warehouse.
-We then run the webSPADE sequence mining algorithm, a special application of SPADE [20, 21], to generate the rules.
+We then run the webSPADE sequence mining algorithm, a special application of SPADE [2, 3], to generate the rules.
 Since click streams are ordered by time, rules found by webSPADE have temporal relations e.g. $A \rightarrow B$ means that if A happens then later B happens i.e. if page A is visited then later page B is also visited.